FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-08.md

 ## Trial Terms

-This section defines new and redefine existing terms for quantities relevant as inputs or outputs of trial, as used by the Measurer component.
+This section defines new and redefine existing terms for quantities relevant as inputs or outputs of a trial, as used by the Measurer component.

 ### Trial Duration

 Definition:

-Trial duration is the intended duration of the traffic for a trial.
+Trial Duration is the intended duration of the traffic part of a trial.

 Discussion: